qiskit-community/qdc-challenges-2024/README.md

     > **Tip:** Replace `path/to/requirements.txt` with the actual path to your `requirements.txt` file.

-If you are using an **online lab environment** (e.g., Google Colab or qBraid), the `requirements.txt` file is also compatible for installing and updating the required packages.
-Please refer to your platform’s documentation for specific instructions on uploading the requirements file and running `pip` commands, as some environments may require adjustments for notebooks or terminals.
+If you are using an **online lab environment** (e.g., Google Colab or qBraid), you can also use the `requirements.txt` file to install and update the required packages.
+The same `pip` command will work, though some platforms may require adjustments.

+Please refer to your platform’s documentation for specific instructions on adding the `requirements.txt` file and handling `pip` commands, especially if you’re working within notebooks or terminal interfaces.